konnectors/cozy-konnector-template/README.md

 If you want to work on this konnector and submit code modifications, feel free to open pull-requests!
 See the [contributing guide][contribute] for more information about how to properly open pull-requests.

+### Cozy-konnector-libs

+This connector uses [cozy-konnector-libs](https://github.com/cozy/cozy-konnector-libs).
+You can find more documentation about it there.

 ### Test the connector without an accessible cozy-stack

 If you just want to test this connector without any cozy available.